Dominate your lane from minute one with wave control and trading patterns

 When two or more enemies disappear from the minimap, retreat toward your tower immediately.
 Don't wait to see them.
 By the time they appear, it's usually too late.

 Ping missing enemies as soon as you notice they're gone.
 Even one ping can save a teammate.
-Ward the bushes between your lane and the river for early gank warnings.
+Step into the bushes between your lane and the river periodically to check for hiding enemies.
+Controlling these bushes gives you early gank warnings without relying on anyone else.
 Map awareness isn't talent, it's a habit.
 Practice it every game.

 Zoning means positioning aggressively enough that the enemy can't safely walk up to farm.
 When you have an HP, item, or level advantage, step forward and threaten the enemy every time they approach a dying minion.
 You don't even need to attack.
 Your presence alone denies them gold and XP.

 Effective zoning depends on understanding your hero's threat range.
-Close-range fighters like Esmeralda or Yu Zhong need to stand near the melee minions.
-Ranged heroes like Cecilion can zone from much farther back.
+Close-range fighters like Esmeralda or Cici need to stand near the melee minions to threaten with their short-range kits.
+Ranged heroes like Cecilion can zone from much farther back using long-range poke.

 Zoning compounds over time.
 Denying ten minions over five minutes costs the enemy roughly 400-500 gold.
 That's a full item component advantage, making future trades even more lopsided.

 Respect enemy power spikes even when you're ahead.
-Heroes like Chou or Paquito have explosive combos that can kill from 70% HP if they land everything.
-Know the matchup and adjust your zone distance.
+Heroes like Chou or Guinevere have explosive combos that can kill from 70% HP if they land everything.
+Know the matchup and adjust your zone distance accordingly.

 Continue improving your gameplay with our other in-depth strategy guides covering every aspect of Mobile Legends.